My Background

 Contact Information

 If you wish to get in touch with me on a professional level please check out my LinkedIn account.
-If you want to contact me about my blog please email petiscience@gmail.com.
+If you want to contact me about my blog please email petiscience@gmail.com or message me on Facebook.

 Thanks!